DanielColombaro/Adversarial-Attacks-for-LLM-Detoxification/README.md

 # Catastrophic Jailbreak of Open-source LLMs via Exploiting Generation

 **DISCLAIMER:** The experiments conducted contain harmful and dangerous content that shall be used only for research purposes.
-The generated jailbreaks folder is not publicly available.
+ The folder for the generated jailbreaks folder is not publicly disclosed.
 Sharing will be considered on a case-by-case scenario, only for accredited further alignment works.
 Please submit your request by writing to [danielcolombaro00@gmail.com](danielcolombaro00@gmail.com).